gardener/test-infra/docs/testmachinery/README.md

 ### TestMachinery Deployment

 1. Setup a k8s cluster (min.
 Version 1.10.x, preferred Version: 1.12.x, minikube is also suitable)
+2. Setup or create a s3 compatible object store.
+See for example [zenko cloudserver](https://hub.docker.com/r/zenko/cloudserver) for a free opensource alternative.
+  - configure the endpoint and credentials in the local values file [./charts/testmachinery/local-values.yaml](../../charts/testmachinery/local-values.yaml)
 3. Install the latest TestMachinery with `make deploy-controller VERSION=latest`.
 Then the controller alongside to a service, validation webhooks and needed rbac permissions is installed.
-    * Needed prerequisites like [argo](https://github.com/argoproj/argo) and optional [minio](https://www.minio.io/) blob store will then be automatically deployed and reconciled by the testmachinery.
-Be aware that the [local-values](../../charts/testmachinery/local-values.yaml) will specify a locally deployed minio.
-Alternatively also a s3-compatible storage can be used as backend; then no minio has to be deployed.
+    * Needed prerequisites like [argo](https://github.com/argoproj/argo) will then be automatically deployed and reconciled by the testmachinery.
-    * For proper deployment the testmachinery has to be configured accordingly.
+    * For proper deployment, the testmachinery has to be configured accordingly.
 For more information have a look at the configuration section below.
 4. `TestRun`s can be executed by creating them with `kubectl create -f path/to/testrun.yaml` (examples can be found in the [examples folder](examples))

 ### Configuration